privacy-scaling-explorations/zk-kit/packages/poseidon-proof/README.md

 const fullProof = await generate(message, scope)

-// If not specified, the Snark artifacts are download automatically.
+// If not specified, the Snark artifacts are downloaded automatically.
 // You can also specify them.
 const fullProof = await generate(message, scope, {
     zkeyFilePath: "./poseidon-proof.zkey",